TechRadar Verdict

 Nintendo Switch OLED two-minute review

-The Nintendo Switch OLED is arguably the best console in the Switch family, despite not being a significant upgrade when initially compared to the standard Nintendo Switch.
-When you start looking at all the small improvements, they start to paint a larger picture of why the OLED is well-worth considering if you're looking to 'upgrade' - especially for those who predominantly play handheld.
+Almost three years after it's initial release, the Nintendo Switch OLED is still arguably the best console in the Switch family, despite not being a significant upgrade when compared to the standard Nintendo Switch.
+When you start looking at all the small improvements, they start to paint a larger picture of why the OLED is well-worth considering if you want one of the best handheld games consoles - even with a potential Nintendo Switch 2 on the horizon.

-The 7-inch display drastically improves the visuals from the console in comparison to the LCD panel of previous panels, boasting perfect blacks and vivid colors, but even outside of the display, the Nintendo Switch OLED hosts enhanced speakers to make gameplay without headphones far more enjoyable.
+The 7-inch display drastically improves the visuals compared to the LCD of previous panels, boasting perfect blacks and vivid colors, but even outside of the display, the Nintendo Switch OLED hosts enhanced speakers to make gameplay without headphones far more enjoyable.
 As a whole, the console sounds definitively less tinny in comparison to its 2017 counterpart.
 This alone makes the best Nintendo Switch games sound crisper than ever.

 Another great disappointment for Switch players playing on their televisions is that you’re still capped to a 1080p output; there’ll be no 4K upscaling.
 So whenever you dock the Nintendo Switch OLED, all of its major selling points miraculously disappear.
 This boggles my mind considering that this is a console that’s supposed to cater equally to three types of play.